Using Prospect Theory to Guide Product Management Decisions

 Implications for Product Management

-Clearly, it seems that “taking something away” form your customers is perceived as much worse than the reception you would get by giving it to them initially.
+Clearly, it seems that “taking something away” from your customers is perceived as much worse than the reception you would get by giving it to them initially.
 So, as a data driven product manager, what can you do when you realize that there are features of functions in your product that are no longer use – or the cost to maintain are not worth the effort.

 Here are some examples: